Learn about the tamper switch on the Ring Alarm contact sensors.

-Resolving a Tampered Contact Sensor 1st Generation
+Resolving a tampered Contact Sensor (1st Gen)

-- Disarm the Contact Sensor 1st Generation in the Ring app using Mode Setting for the specific device you’re working on or disarm the Ring Alarm system from the dashboard of the app to prevent triggering the alarm while troubleshooting.
+- Disarm the Contact Sensor (1st Generation) in the Ring app usingMode Settingfor the specific device you’re working on or disarm the Ring Alarm system from the dashboard of the app to prevent triggering the alarm while troubleshooting.

-- Select the device on the Ring App and check the battery status.
+- Select the device on the Ring app and check the battery status.
 If it’s low, you’ll need to replace your batteries.

-- Carefully slide the Contact Sensor 1st Generation from its mounting bracket.
+- Carefully slide the Contact Sensor (1st Generation) from its mounting bracket.

-- Remove the batteries, wait a few seconds, then reinsert.
-Make sure that the polarities (+ and -) match up correctly.
+- Remove the batteries, wait a few seconds, then reinsert.Make sure that the polarities (+ and -) match up correctly.

 - Slide the cover back on the mounting bracket securely until you hear it snap into place.